Jeimer Candelario Player Props: Nationals vs. Braves

-Jeimer Candelario and his .386 on-base percentage over his past 10 games (57 points higher than his season-long percentage), will be in action for the Washington Nationals against the Atlanta Braves and AJ Smith-Shawver on June 9 at 7:20 PM ET.
+On Saturday, Jeimer Candelario (.381 on-base percentage in past 10 games, 53 points above season-long percentage) and the Washington Nationals face the Atlanta Braves, whose starting pitcher will be Jared Shuster.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Diamondbacks.
+In his last game he had a hitless performance (0-for-3) against the Braves.

 Jeimer Candelario Game Info & Props vs. the Braves